GoogleCloudPlatform/podcast/site/content/post/episode-128-decision-intelligence-with-cassie-kozyrkov.md

 Mark will be speaking at the [Monthly SF Game Development Community](https://www.meetup.com/Monthly-SF-Game-Development-Community/), presenting on
 [You Can't Just Add More Servers](https://www.meetup.com/Monthly-SF-Game-Development-Community/events/250559719/) on May the 30th in San Francisco.

-Melanie is speaking at the *[WiMLDS](http://wimlds.org) x [PyLadies](http://www.pyladies.com) at DoorDash HQ June 26 6pm-9pm on Careers in Data Science.
+Melanie is speaking at a joint [WiMLDS](http://wimlds.org) and [PyLadies](http://www.pyladies.com) event "Paths to Data Science" on June 26th.
+More details to come.